LedgerProject/eprocessmed-smc-app/README.md

 ##  Directory structure

+ - In "frontend" contains the implemented components of the web application
- - In "smart-consent" is the new frontend structure
+ - In "frontend_mobile" contains the implemented components of the mobile application
- - In "api_df_middleware" is a business middle layer
+ - In "middleware" contains the business rule APIs
- - In "api_df_back" contains the data models
+ - In "backend" contains the database access components.
- - In "apiblockchain" It contains an api that gives access to the frontend to interact with the Alastria blockchain.
+ - In "api_blockchain" It contains an api that gives access to the frontend to interact with the Alastria blockchain.
+ - In "api_ipfs" It contains an api that gives access to the frontend to interact with the IPFS blockchain.

 ## Starting a development environment